 \subsection{Missing Hadronic Energy}

-We define the missing hadronic energy as the sum of the kinetic energies of all neutrons, the kinetic energies of protons and total energies of pions below the detection threshold.
+We define the missing hadronic energy as the sum of the kinetic energies of all neutrons (as these are assumed to be invisible), the kinetic energies of all protons below detection threshold, and total energies of pions below the detection threshold.
 Fig.~\ref{fig:BiasPlotsMissingE} shows the distributions of bias and variance in neutrino energy as a function of missing hadronic energy.
 The distribution of bias produced by the $W^2$ method and CCQE-like methods are flatter than the other estimators, implying greater stability with respect to the variation of missing energy, though this benefit is partially offset by the greater variance shown in Fig.~\ref{fig:VarianceMissingE}.
 It is interesting to note the SF method is still susceptible to the presence of missing energy despite being constructed to infer the its impact through missing transverse momentum.
-Comparison of this figures with the corresponding bias distributions from the visible invariant mass and lepton angle shows that the missing hadronic energy has the potential to create the largest bias in neutrino energy.
+Comparison of this figure with the corresponding bias distributions from the visible invariant mass and lepton angle shows that the missing hadronic energy has the potential to create the largest bias in neutrino energy.